mre/endler.dev/content/2022/alloc/index.md

 In this context, you will often hear the term "zero copy" or "zero allocation".
 It means that you don't allocate additional memory to perform a task.

+Let's look at these two approaches in more detail.

 ### Use Data Structures That Don't Allocate

 The most obvious way to prevent allocations is to use a data structure that doesn't allocate.

-For example, if you want to store a string, you can use a `&str` instead of a `String`.
+For example, if you want to represent a "list" of strings, you can use a `Vec<&str>` instead of a `Vec<String>`.
+You can even use a `&[&str]` slice instead of a `Vec<&str>` to avoid heap allocations altogether.
-A `&str` is made up of two components: a pointer to some bytes, and a length.
+The downside is that you can't add or remove elements from the list.
+If that's not a problem, then this is a great way to avoid allocations.

 Zero copy is a lot of fun!
 Especially for representing datastructures.

 The basic idea is that you stick to `&` references (or borrows) for all your data.
-With zero-copy parsing, you store `&[u8]` or `&str` slice references to the original data.
+With zero-copy parsing, you store `&[u8]` or `&str` slice references to the original data instead of copying it into a new buffer and thus allocating memory.

 Consider the following example: